Tropeognathus: Cultural significance

 Tropeognathus mesembrinus was the subject of an entire episode of the award-winning BBC television program Walking with Dinosaurs (which used the first name of its cousin Ornithocheirus but was incorrectly named as a species of it, as Ornithocheirus mesembrinus).
 In Walking with Dinosaurs: A Natural History, a companion book to the series, it was claimed that several large bone fragments from the Santana Group (known as Santana Formation in the book) of Brazil had indicated that O. mesembrinus may have had a wingspan reaching 12 m and a weight of 100 kg, making it one of the largest known pterosaurs.
 However, the largest definite Ornithocheirus mesembrinus specimens described at the time measured 6 m, in terms of wingspan.

 The specimens which the producers of the program used to justify such a large size estimate were described in 2012, and were under study by Dave Martill and David Unwin at the time of Walking With Dinosaurs production.
 The final description of the remains found a maximum estimated wingspan of 8.70 m for this large specimen.
 Unwin stated that he did not believe the higher estimate used by the BBC was likely, and that the producers likely chose the highest possible estimate because it was more "spectacular."
 Nevertheless, specimen MN 6594-V in 2013 was, at its degree of completeness, the largest known pterosaur individual.

+Tropeognathus also appears in the 2025 video game Jurassic World Evolution 3.